French Riviera Beyond Nice: Hidden Coastal Towns Worth Visiting

 Nestled Between Monaco and Menton

-Roquebrune-Cap-Martin is one of those places that just sort of sneaks up on you.
-It’s tucked away between the glitz of Monaco and the Italian charm of Menton, and honestly, I’d almost overlooked it on previous trips.
-But on my last visit, I made a point to stop, and I’m so glad I did.
-It feels like a genuine discovery, a slice of the Riviera that hasn’t been completely overrun.
-The town itself is a mix of old, colorful houses clinging to the hillside, leading up to something quite special.
+Roquebrune-Cap-Martin is one of those French Riviera hidden gems that just, kind of sneaks up on you.
+It’s tucked in-between the glitz of Monaco and that Italian charm you get from Menton, and I mean honestly, I kinda overlooked it on past trips.
+But on my last visit I made a point to stop and I’m really glad I did.
+It feels like a real discovery, like a small slice of the Riviera that hasn’t been fully bulldozed by crowds.
+The town itself is this blend of old, vivid houses that cling to the hillside, rising up to something rather special, you know like you walk and suddenly it opens.

 Historic Fortress with Stunning Views

 The real showstopper here is the medieval castle, the Château de Roquebrune.
 It’s perched right at the top, and climbing up there offers some truly spectacular panoramas.
-You can see all the way to Monaco on one side and across to Italy on the other.
-It’s not as grand as some of the more famous castles, but it has this raw, authentic feel to it.
-I spent a good hour just wandering around the ramparts, imagining what life must have been like centuries ago.
-It’s a place that really makes you stop and think.
+You can see all the way to Monaco on one side, and kind of to Italy on the other, like if you lean just right.
+It’s not as grand as some of the more famous castles maybe, but it still has this raw real feel to it, no polish.
+I spent a good hour, just roaming around the ramparts, and in my head I kept placing myself there, centuries ago, what life would have been like.
+It’s the sort of place that makes you pause, and honestly start thinking.

 Tranquil Atmosphere in High Season